 Staff from ASU and Rio Salado College have partnered to share a booth at Geeks’ Night Out.
 Activities offered include the operation of a remotely accessible scanning electron microscope as well as the construction of solar cells and other demos to help attendees better understand the latest developments in nanoscience and energy technologies.

 The 2017 Geeks’ Night Out is scheduled for March 2.

 Students at Madison Park Middle School in Phoenix explain why they are excited about nanotechnology.

 Science is Fun

-Science is Fun is a uniquely designed education program organized by the LeRoy Eyring Center for Solid State Science that collaborates with research scientists to create demonstrations to encourage a student's natural fascination with scientific phenomena.
+Science is Fun is a uniquely designed education program organized by the Eyring Materials Center that collaborates with research scientists to create demonstrations to encourage a student's natural fascination with scientific phenomena.
 ASU Science is Fun college interns visit K-12 schools throughout the school year, facilitating science demonstrations and hands-on activities that encourage students to see themselves as scientists.
 The program also provides group tours for some of the research centers within the NCI-SW.